srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 For this tutorial the following hardware and software is used:

-    - Custom Server (Running srsRAN Project CU/DU)
+    - Server (Running srsRAN Project CU/DU)

       - CPU: AMD Ryzen 7 5700G
       - MEM: 64GB